 - About Us

 For some time, Kellogg has been working to reduce its impact on the climate.
 Our company was one of the first to set science-based targets to help do so across our value chain.
-Since then, we’ve joined RE100 and are increasing global demand for and in turn supply of – renewable electricity.
+Since then, we’ve joined RE100 and are supporting them in their mission to accelerate change through renewable electricity.

 By harnessing power from renewable sources like wind and sun, we are reducing our reliance on limited energy sources like coal, oil and gas.